Polly Morgan (cinematographer): 2019 to present: Studio feature-film work

 Morgan's cinematography work on Legion led its showrunner Noah Hawley to hire her as cinematographer for his 2019 film Lucy in the Sky, which, as a Fox Searchlight Pictures production, was her first credit for a studio feature film.
 Following that, she was hired as cinematographer for the 2020 film A Quiet Place Part II by Paramount Pictures.

 During the COVID-19 pandemic, in mid-2020, Morgan read the book Where the Crawdads Sing and related to it with her own remote upbringing.
 In the following October, when she learned a film adaptation was in development, she petitioned director Olivia Newman and made a pitch deck to present.
 She was hired as cinematographer for the film, Where the Crawdads Sing, which Sony Pictures Releasing released in 2022.
-Morgan was also cinematographer for The Woman King, which was also under Sony Pictures Releasing.
-She was also cinematographer for the upcoming heist romantic drama film Marmalade, directed by actor Keir O'Donnell in his directorial debut.
+During the making of Where the Crawdads Sing, Morgan and her agent discussed the developing film The Woman King, and the agent referred Morgan to producer Cathy Schulman, who hired her for the film.
+It was also released in 2022 under Sony Pictures Releasing.
+In 2024, Morgan was cinematographer for Legend of the Lizard, a 15-minute mockumentary about the GEICO gecko mascot.
+She was also cinematographer for the 2024 films Marmalade and Back to Black.